BabatundeOnabajo/Smishing-Detector/README.md

 Smishing Detector is an Android app that protects users from being victims of smishing, which is defined as an act of fraud through SMS/text messages usually done to induce a potential victim into giving confidential information such as those entailing access to one's finance.
 This app is built using Java (as many Android apps are) and uses the Pangea APIs.

 # What is Smishing?
+Smishing is a portmanteau of the words "SMS", which is an acronym for text messages meaning "short message service", as well as "phishing" which is a different form of fraud that involves pretending to be an organisation or entity that you are not usually via email in order to elicit confidential information.
+This information is usually financial information, but it can also be other information such as company secrets.

 # Pangea APIs used in this app
 The following APIs from Pangea are used in this app: